ghabs/notes.bengoldhaber/_notes/Consensus Statement on Morality.md

 - There is no single part of the brain responsible for morality
 - Morality varies across individuals and cultures
 - Moral systems support human flourishing to varying degrees
     - Different systems support different levels of trust, [[cooperation]], and promotion of values.
-On this basis it's possible to make judgements between moral systems, though
+On this basis it's possible to make judgements between moral systems.